MicrosoftDocs/PowerShell-Docs/gallery/how-to/working-with-items/manual-download.md

 ﻿---
-ms.date:  06/26/18
+ms.date:  09/11/2018
 contributor:  JKeithB
 keywords:  gallery,powershell,psgallery
 title:  Manual Package Download
 ---
 # Manual Package Download

 The Powershell Gallery supports downloading a package from the website directly, without using the PowerShellGet cmdlets.
 The package will be downloaded as a NuGet package (.nupkg) file, which can then be easily copied to an internal repository.

 > [!NOTE]
 > Manual package download is **not** intended as a replacement for the Install-Module cmdlet.
-> Downloading the package not install the module/script, and dependencies will not be downloaded.
+> Downloading the package does not install the module or script.
+Dependencies are not included in
-> The instructions below provide the information needed to expand and deploy a PowerShell module as a reference, only.
+> the NuGet package downloaded.
+The following instructions are provided for reference purposes
+> only.
+Deploying a package in this manner is unsupported.

 ## Using manual download to acquire a package